larsjuhw/Octoprint-FileDescription/README.md

 Adds a description and tags entry to all gcode files in the file manager.
 Tags are also searchable.

 When you click on the arrow button on a file to expand the info, an edit button should appear next to the file's "load and print" button.
 Clicking the button opens a panel where you can set the description and/or tag of the file.
+After setting a description or tag, you can also click on the "Description: " and "Tags: " fields to open the edit panel.
 Setting empty strings will delete the entries.

 This plugin is fully compatible with my other plugin [ExtraFileInfo](https://github.com/larsjuhw/OctoPrint-ExtraFileInfo).